davidonlaptop/presentations/2015/phd-dga1031/mango.md

 - The most popular human genomic data analysis tool is plink (Harvard University)
 - Large volume of data is slowing down the DNA variant discovery process
   - Some analysis task takes up to a **multiple days** to compute the results
-- Most promising recent technology, ADAM (Berkeley University), uses Big Data techniques

 ---

 ## Research questions
-- How can the performance of genomic analysis be improved?
+- How can the performance of genomic analysis algorithms executed by Plink be improved?
   - What are the most problematic plink use cases today ?
+    - IBS / MDS
   - What is the technological bottleneck ?
   - How can it be improved while retaining compatibility with existing software ?

 ---

 ## Objective of this research
-- Propose a **scalable genomic analytics framework**, named MANGO, compatible with the ADAM format (Berkeley University).
 - Identify the **missing data structures** in ADAM format to allow plink scalability;
 - Identify the **Big Data techniques** that are required to improve the scalability of plink;
+- Propose a **scalable genomic analytics framework**, named MANGO, compatible with the ADAM format (Berkeley University) and Plink format that implements Big Data techniques and missing data structures to achieve higher scalability for IBS/MDS use case

 ---